oddcamp/frontend-manual/README.md

     * `.header__navigation__links .link` is ok
     * `.header__navigation__links__link` should be avoided

-* We should try to follow the “widget wrapper” pattern, whereas widgets are unique and follow the BEM naming conventions, while subclasses are global and follow simple semantic conventions:
+* We should try to follow the “widget wrapper” pattern.
+Widgets are unique and follow the BEM naming conventions, while subclasses are global and follow simple semantic conventions:
     * `.header .header__navigation .link`
     * `.block .block__links .link`

 * We prefer the use of underscores and dashes over Airbnb's suggested camelCase approach;

+#### Units

+**Usage of EMs/REMs for everything is recommended**.
+REMs should be the default, EMs should be used when we need local dependencies and PXs only for the rare cases when things aren't supposed to scale at all.
+EMs and REMs should be calculated through an helper, and never input manually (if you're setting up a design system, the boilerplate comes with a simple function called [ds-rem-calc](https://github.com/kollegorna/design-system-boilerplate/blob/master/scss/config/_type.scss#L58)).

 ### Mobile First

-Regardless of how pages have been designed, they should ideally be coded according to a mobile-first methodology.
+Regardless of how pages have been designed, they should ideally be coded according to a mobile-first mindset.
 This means all default styles should be targeted at the mobile version, and overrides progressively introduced for larger screens, through the use of media queries.
 Using mobile-specific breakpoints is ok when trying to override default values specifically and uniquely for mobile.

 ### File Structure

 Different projects may require different file structuring, but in general it's a good idea to split styles into several files and, for larger projects, organise them into folders.
-Please use your best judgement here, and choose the structure that you believe is most beneficial for the project.
-If your css files are getting too long, it's probably a good sign that you need to re-evaluate how files are structured.
+Please use your best judgement here, and choose the structure that you believe suites the project best.
+If your css files are getting too long, it's probably a good sign that you need to reconsider how files are structured.

 ### Design Systems